-Students love this memorable area of a triangle foldable activity for student interactive notebooks.
+Your students will love this memorable area of a triangle foldable activity because it provides a visual tool for students to understand the concept.
+It’s perfect to use in interactive notebooks.

 Your students are sure to remember this area of a triangle lesson with its silly, funny, and memorable love story!